What is a callus?

 Normally, a callus will form on any part of the skin exposed to friction over a long period of time.
 For example, people often develop calluses on the middle finger of their dominant hand due to writing with a pen or pencil.
 Another cause is from playing string instruments like the guitar or the violin; calluses will develop on the four fingers of the hand used in holding the strings down to the fingerboard, and sometimes on the fingers of the hand used for pizzicato or strumming.
 Calluses are also very common on the fingers of bassists who use both the pizzicato and slapping techniques.
 This also applies to rock climbers on almost all of their fingers.
 There are many activities that can result in the formation of a callus, and having one is sometimes viewed as a badge of honor.

 What is the working principle behind the callus peel?

-How often do you have to do the treatment?
+How often do you need to do the callus treatment?

 2 - 3 sessions spaced 4 weeks apart.
 Through this process, we can successfully eliminate any calluses present, leaving you satisfied with the final results.
 Sessions don’t require a lot of time to complete, which makes them flexible with most schedules.
 You won’t need to worry about callus peels providing an inconvenience at any point throughout your treatments.